 The above list does not show all of the possible PII examples, but it gives you an idea of the types of data that must be protected.

-As you can see, PII scope can be confusing, which is why people often ask for the PII meaning or the PII definition.
+Indeed, PII scope can be confusing, which is why people often ask for the PII meaning or the PII definition.
 When wondering what is considered personally identifiable information, the answer is the same.
 It is any stand-alone or combined personal data specific to an individual, which may compromise their identity if it falls into the wrong hands.
 The important thing to keep in mind here is that PII can become more or less sensitive when combined with other details.
 For example, name, date of birth, and bank account number become damaging when they are put together.

 There is a lot of information about us online that seems personal but is not necessarily sensitive PII.
 These details are sometimes called non-PII or non-sensitive information.